Stress: It’s Not All In Your Head!

 Diabetes itself may be a stressor.
 It can elicit unpleasant emotions, with consequences on the body that lead to a sense of loss of control or isolation.
 Diabetes will not disappear overnight.
 It cannot be escaped or fought.
 But there are ways to manage it so that it doesn’t become an insurmountable challenge.

 Finding a plan of attack

 - Effective management of diabetes symptoms creates a reassuring routine.
-But if one or more elements of this routine prove harmful, make the necessary changes.
+But if one or more elements of this routine are harmful, make the necessary changes.

 - Before testing your blood glucose, rate your stress level on a scale of 1 to 10.
-Write the two numbers side by side—eventually, you’ll be able to better predict the effects of stress on your blood glucose level.
+Then, do your test and write the two numbers side by side.

 Other simple ideas include having a good laugh, breathing deeply or going outside for a breath of fresh air.
 Regular physical activity can also help you get your smile back.
 One last piece of advice is to set aside some guilt-free time for yourself.

 American Diabetes Association (n.d).
 Understanding diabetes and mental health.
 Retrieved from: https://www.diabetes.org/healthy-living/mental-health.
 Accessed December 3 2020.